Choosing a dog: what to consider and tips for choosing a dog5 May 2023

 Reviewed by Dr Jill McMaster BVM&S MBA MRCVS, Veterinary Surgeon and in-house expert at BorrowMyDoggy on 25 May 2023

 So the time has come...you’re thinking about pet ownership and need some help choosing the right dog.
 With loads of information online about different breeds and temperaments, it can be hard to know how to choose the perfect dog you.

 Should I get a puppy or a rescue?

 Rescue organisations, breeders and experienced dog owners will usually be happy to share their experiences with you and discuss what might be the best choice for your particular circumstances.
 Similarly, whether to get a male or female dog is worth thinking about and discussing - particularly if you already have a dog in your home.

-If you’ve never owned a dog before, weigh up the pros and cons of getting a puppy or a rescue - dog rescue organisations have a wealth of information that help them to ensure dogs are rehomed appropriately and so don’t be misled by the idea that all rescues have behavioural problems.
-There’s no right or wrong answer to this question, just slightly different considerations, for example:
+If you’ve never owned a dog before, weigh up the pros and cons of getting a puppy or a rescue - dog rescue organisations have a wealth of information that help them to ensure dogs are rehomed appropriately and although some rescue dogs have additional requirements, don’t be misled by the idea that all rescues have behavioural problems.
+Whether you go for a puppy or a rescue, there’s no right or wrong answer to this question, just slightly different considerations, for example: